StanfordPL/stoke/README.md

 Contact
 =====

 Questions and comments are encouraged.
-You can reach us through our mailing list at `stoke-developers@lists.stanford.edu`, or using the built-in GitHub issue tracker.
+Please reach us through the GitHub issue tracker, or alternatively at `stoke-developers@lists.stanford.edu`.